 - 1. (a) List all arrangements of letters in the word WALK. - (b) Copy the same list again, except replace all the letters K with the letter L. - (c) Cross out any repeated arrangements in your second list (that is, if you find two identical arrangements of letters, you may cross one out). - (d) Explain why the number of ways to arrange the letters of WALK is double the number of ways to arrange the letters of WALL. - 2.
 In how many ways can you arrange the letters in the word THAT? - 3.
 In how many ways can you arrange the letters from the word TICKTOCK? - 4.
 In how many ways can you select a team of 3 from 8 people? - 5.
-In how many ways can you arrange 3 people around a round table?
+In how many ways can you arrange 5 people around a round table?
 (A table arrangement is considered the same if each one has the same neighbors to the right and left) - 6.
-How many 3-letter words can you form using the letters A, B, C or D if you need to use A at least one time and we are allowed to repeat letters? - 7.
+I want to make a necklace with six beads I have one bead each in purple, blue, violet, and mauve, and two red beads.
+I care about the order in which the colors are arranged how many ways are there to arrange the beads into an order for the necklace?
+(Assume that the two red beads are identical.) - (a) First, imagine that your necklace has a distinctive clasp.
+Therefore, the beginning and the end of the necklace are properly defined. - (b) Now, suppose there is no clasp, so that the necklace has no definite start or end point (think of a cyclic permutation). - 7.
+How many 3-letter words can you form using the letters A, B, C or D if you need to use A at least one time and we are allowed to repeat letters? - 8.
 A family has 4 sons and 3 daughters.
 In how many ways can they be seated on 7 chairs so that at least 2 boys are next to each other?
 (Hint: Use complement counting.
-In what case are there no boys sitting next to each other?) - 8.
+In what case are there no boys sitting next to each other?) - \9.
 How many paths can you form on a grid with 3 rows and 4 columns if you start at the lower left corner and finish at the upper right corner?
-You can go only on the lines of the grid and you can only go to the right or up. - 9.
+You can go only on the lines of the grid and you can only go to the right or up. - \10.
 Suppose you are on a game show, and you are given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No.1, and the host, who knows what is behind the doors, opens another door, say No.3, which has a goat.
 He then says to you "Do you want to change your answer to door No.2?".
 Is it to your advantage to switch your choice?